DIY Solar Stove: An Eco-Friendly Cooking Solution

 Types of Solar Stoves

-Harnessing the sun’s energy for cooking is both eco-friendly and innovative.
 Solar stoves, devices that convert sunlight into heat for cooking, come in various types, each with unique features and benefits.
-From parabolic and box stoves to panel and solar electric stoves, let’s journey to understand these intriguing devices that promise a sustainable future for culinary activities.

 Parabolic Solar Stoves